JohnTelford/iterate-webdev-cloudflare/docs/dev_stack.md

 The iterative website development process uses core technologies:

-- [Visual Studio Code](vscode.md) is the Team member's Developers Command and Control center for developing documentation and software
+- [Visual Studio Code](vscode.md) is Team member's use thier Developers Integrated Development Environment (IDE) for developing documentation and software

 - [Git](git.md) is the most widely used modern version control system in the world today

-- [GitHub](github.md) hosts the Central Project Repository
+- [GitHub](github.md) hosts the Team members repositories and Reomte Projet Repository

 - [MkDocs](mkdocs.md) static Site Generator is used to create local, private, and production websites

-- [Content Delivery Network](deploy.md) is used by developers by to create local and Stakeholders [Private Preview Website](preview.md)
+- [Content Delivery Network](deploy.md) is used to create local and Stakeholders [Private Preview Website](preview.md), and deploy the production website.

 ---